品番

 The Performance Advantage

-Linux isn’t just philosophically superior—it delivers measurable performance benefits that translate to real-world improvements in your computing experience.
-This isn’t merely subjective preference; it’s quantifiable reality.
+Linux isn’t just philosophically superior—it delivers measurable performance benefits that translate to real-world improvements.

 Windows and macOS have ballooned in size and resource requirements with each release.
 Meanwhile, Linux has maintained remarkable efficiency through: